 IMPORTANT: You must read the following before continuing.
 The following applies to the Swiss issuing and listing Prospectus (the "Prospectus") following this page, and you are therefore advised to read this carefully before reading, accessing or making any other use of the Prospectus.
-In accessing the Prospectus, you agree to be bound by the following terms and conditions, including any modifications to them any time you receive any information from the Issuer, the Guarantors (as each term is defined in the Prospectus), Credit Suisse AG, Deutsche Bank AG London Branch, acting through Deutsche Bank AG Zurich Branch, JSC Halyk Finance, HSBC Bank plc, UBS AG or JSC Tsesna Capital as a result of such access.
+In accessing the Prospectus, you agree to be bound by the following terms and conditions, including any modifications to them any time you receive any information from the Issuer, the Guarantors (as each term is defined in the Prospectus) Credit Suisse AG, Deutsche Bank AG London Branch, acting through Deutsche Bank AG Zurich Branch, JSC Halyk Finance, HSBC Bank plc or UBS AG as a result of such access.